Sachin63Kumar/movie-recommendation-system/README.md

 ## Screenshots

-Below are some screenshots of the CineChoice web interface:
+Below are some screenshots of the CineSuggest web interface:

 ![movie_recommendation](https://github.com/user-attachments/assets/077c2a59-b556-4b49-81f6-9594c8ce9383)
 *Enter a movie name and get recommendations.*